A Glastonbury Romance: Summary of the plot

 Like Powys, Owen Evans is a devoted student of Welsh mythology.
 He also resembles Powys in that he has strong urges toward violence and sadism, and is often tempted by sadistic pornography.
 But Evans is not the only character that resembles his creator, as both John Geard and John Crow reflect, in different ways, aspects of Powys's personality.

 A Glastonbury Romance has several climactic moments, before the major final one.
 Firstly there is Sam Dekker's decision, following his Grail vision, to give-up of his adulterous affair with Nell Zoyland, and to lead a monk-like existence.
-Then there's Evans' failed attempt to destroy his sadistic urge, by playing the part of Christ on the Cross at the Easter Pageant.
-Followed, however, by his wife Cordelia's ability to defeat his desire to witness a murder.
-The attempted murder of John Crow is equally climatic.
-But this involves Tom Barter's death, when he saves his friend John Crow, who is Mad Bet's intended victim.
+Then there is Evans' failed attempt to destroy his sadistic urge by playing the part of Christ on the Cross at the Easter Pageant, followed by his wife Cordelia's ability to defeat his desire to witness a murder.
+The attempted murder of John Crow is equally climatic, but this involves Tom Barter's death, when he saves his friend John Crow, who is Mad Bet's intended victim.

 Finally the novel concludes with the a flooding of the low lying country surrounding Glastonbury, so that it becomes once again the legendary Isle of Avalon.
 This leads the death of Geard, and ends his ambitious plans for Glastonbury.
 However, the ending is ambiguous, rather than tragic, because Geard had earlier had asked John Crow: "do you suppose anyone's ever committed suicide out of an excess of life, simply to enjoy the last experience in full consciousness?"

 In the novel's final pages there is a panegyric to "the great goddess Cybele", the "Goddess Earth" (See also - Gaia, Demeter, Persephone, Rhea), whom "The powers of reason and science gather in the strong light of the Sun to beat ... down.
 But evermore she rises again".